 Current Effects of the Law 33/2014

 Even though BPJPH holds the highest authority, the body is still not ready for an operation.
-They haven’t appointed any team to the operation yet.
-Therefore, the process of Indonesia halal certification remains the same with no definite timeline for its change.
+This new process will start from October 17, 2019 onwards.

 However, investors willing to certify their product must pay a closer look at the evolution of the power split of the institutions and changes that go hand in hand with it.
 There is no doubt that the halal certificate has become a factor that has a significant influence on a successful market entry in Indonesia, a country with a conservative Muslim majority.